CiscoTestAutomation/genie/docs/cookbooks/harness.rst

              cli: vty
              yang: yang

-The custom connections are supported in mapping datafile, by the new schema:
+The multiple connections are supported in mapping datafile, by the new schema:
 ``Note``: via and alias keywords are mandatory when using new mapping schema.

 .. code-block:: python